nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * can type fast and prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: increases efficiency and convenience by allowing quick text-based inputs, separate functionalities for two contact bases (buyers and sellers) and properties, and optimized searching and filtering to automate property to buyer matches
+**Value proposition**: increases efficiency and convenience by allowing quick text-based inputs, use of commands to quickly execute functionalities as compared to buttons in the UI on desktop applications, automation of matching between suitable properties and buyers

 ### User stories